Bobby Kimball: Return to Toto

-In February 2006, Toto released Falling in Between, their first studio album of new material since 1999; however, it was announced in June 2008 that the band members had gone separate ways.
+In February 2006, Toto released Falling in Between, their first studio album of new material since 1999.
+They toured extensively throughout 2006 and 2007 in support of the album.
+They released a live album, Falling in Between Live recorded and released in 2007.
+In 2008, Toto toured Japan with Boz Scaggs.
+In July 2008, guitarist Steve Lukather announced he was leaving the band, thus dissolving the rest of the group.
 When the group reformed in 2010, Kimball was not asked to return and was replaced by previous Toto vocalist Joseph Williams.

-Kimball hosts his own website where he offers vocal advice to aspiring singers.
+Kimball has hosted his own website where he offered vocal advice to aspiring singers.